-Every World Centric® product is certified by the Biodegradable Products institute to meet ASTM D6400 standards for compostability and certified for plant-based content by the USDA BioBased program Our products not only break down into soil, but - through their production and disposal - use less energy and water, and release less harmful pollutant than their conventional counterparts.
+Q: How are your products better than traditional alternatives?
+World Centric® products meet ASTM D6400/D6868 standards for compostability and certified for plant-based content by the USDA BioBased program.
+Our products not only break down into compost, but - through their production and disposal - use less energy and water, and release less harmful pollutants than their conventional counterparts.
 For example, we can make 2 compostable forks with the same amount of energy it takes to make 1 polystyrene fork and 3 compostable plates with the same amount as 1 polystyrene plate.
 That’s a 66% saving in energy.
 Using less energy means producing less greenhouse gas and emitting less carbon dioxide into the atmosphere.

 Conventional plastics are manufactured from 20 different petroleum-based resins with 20 different levels of recyclability and toxicity.
 As a fossil fuel, petroleum in a non-renewable resource and its extraction process degrades the environment.
 Due to complexity in recycling, over 20 million tons of plastic are sent to landfill each year.

+Q: What is Ingeo™?
 Ingeo™ is the trademarked brand name for PLA made by NatureWorks.

 Q: How long will these products take to break down?